grafana/grafana-infinity-datasource/docs/sources/setup/provisioning.md

     tlsClientKey: <<Your client key>>
 ```

-For more advanced configuration, refer **Generate provisioning yaml file** section of this document.
+For more advanced configuration, refer **Generate provisioning yaml file** section of this document:

 ## Custom headers

-If you want to provision custom header, you can use the following syntax
+If you want to provision a custom header, you can use the following syntax:

 ```yaml
 jsonData: